Pete Freitag Pete Freitag

 Almost every unix operating system comes with a utility called uptime that tells you how long your server has been running.

-Unfortunitly no such tool comes with windows, but there is a pretty fool proof way to determine the date you computer was last started.
+Unfortunately no such tool comes with windows, but there are a few ways to determine the date you computer was last started.
 Type the following in to the command prompt.

 net statistics server